Planning a visit to Asheville? Read my practical Asheville itinerary for the perfect short getaway.

 It would be a shame to spend a weekend in Asheville without taking full advantage of the beautiful nature near the city.

-For your third day, I’ve laid out three day trips/excursions you can do, depending on your interests and how much time you have!
+For your third day, I’ve laid out four day trips/excursions you can do, depending on your interests and how much time you have!

 Visit Some Local Farms